Nick-Lauwers/honey-challenge/README.md

 Combs 1 and 2 at some point.
 PollenGlobs were randomly selected from a range of 5.0 - 17.9 p/g.
 Nectar was randomly selected from a range of 200 - 20,000 units, but with preference given to the active Advisement amount.
 Finally, Advisements were selected from a range of 200 - 20,000 units.

 ---

+### Testing
+Both model and controller tests have been done using RSpec.
+Run all 21 tests using "bundle exec rspec".

+---